MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/dbgmodel/nf-dbgmodel-location-location.md

 ## -returns
-This function does not return value.
+This function is a constructor and does not return value.

 ## -remarks
 Defines the location for an object.
 This particular variant of Location is the C-COM access struct.